nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 [...]
 ```

 Ouch.
-Having done a lot of Haskell and (strict) TypeScript recently, I had forgotten a bit about such runtime errors.
-But I don't panic, and I carefully look at the code mentioned in the stack trace.
+Having done a lot of Haskell and (strict) TypeScript recently, I had forgotten one could get such runtime errors.
+But I don't panic (pun intended), and I carefully look at the code mentioned in the stack trace.

 Below is a simplified version of the code for the sake of this article (the actual implementation had bigger structures and more cases).
 Can you spot the error?
 You have 5 seconds.